mojtabashokrian/DRL-Navigation-P1/README.md

 ---

 # Project Starter Code
-The project starter code can be found below, in case you want to run this project yourself.

-Also, the original Udacity repo for this project can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).
+The original Udacity repo for this project can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).

 ### Getting Started